music-encoding/guidelines/_guidelines-v3/10-critApp/03-critAppInDefs.md

 staff
 order.
 No further {% include link elem="app" %} element is necessary within the {% include link elem="measure" %} to describe the alternative score order of the sources.

-{% include plainExample.html example="examples/critApp/critApp-sample205.xml" valid="true" version=page.version %}
+{% include mei example="critApp/critApp-sample205.xml" valid="true" %}
 when unique values for **@n** on {% include link elem="layerDef" %} and {% include link elem="layer" %} are provided, it is possible to reallocate layers in the same fashion as staves.